noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 This function allows us to get the note of a Singleton, essentially reading the value.

-#include_code get_note /yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr rust
+#include_code state_vars-SingletonGet /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/actions.nr rust

+#### Nullifying Note reads

-However, it's possible that at the time this function is called, the system hasn't synched to the block where the latest note was created.
+It's possible that at the time this function is called, the system hasn't synced to the block where the latest note was created.
 Or a malicious user might feed an old state to this function, tricking the proving system into thinking that the value hasn't changed.
 To avoid an attack around it, this function will destroy the current note, and replace it with a duplicated note that has the same fields.
 Because the nullifier of the latest note will be emitted, if two people are trying to use this function against the same note, only one will succeed (no duplicate nullifiers allowed).

-#include_code state_vars-SingletonGet /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/actions.nr rust

 ### `view_note`

-Functionally similar to [`get_note`](#get_note), but executed unconstrained and can be used by the wallet to fetch notes for use by front-ends etc.
+Functionally similar to [`get_note`](#get_note), but executed in unconstrained functions and can be used by the wallet to fetch notes for use by front-ends etc.

-#include_code view_note /yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr rust

 ## `ImmutableSingleton<NoteType>`